.

 Cultural and Zionist Organizations: Tarbut, Hashomer Hatzair, HeHalutz

-The establishment of Tarbut school in Mlynov is one of several indications of the growing shift from Yiddish and Russian to Hebrew, and the growing impact of secularizing and nationalistic ideologies.
+The establishment of Tarbut school in Mlynov was one of several indications of the growing shift from Yiddish and Russian to Hebrew, and the growing impact of secularizing and nationalistic ideologies.
 We know that beyond Mlynov, the ideological debates over language were fierce and had started in the Russian Period.
 The Jewish Socialist Bund, which was strong in Interwar Poland, favored Yiddish, the language of the people, whereas the Zionists of all flavors favored Hebrew as the language of their national identity.
 The debate over Hebrew versus Yiddish was thus the expression of deep underlying ideological commitments and visions.
 The Bund did not embrace the idea of a Jewish national state and emphasized that class conflict would lead to an amelioration of the Jewish Question.
 The blend of Socialist Zionism brought a class oriented perspective into Zionism itself and reconciled what at first seemed to be diametrically opposed ideological positions.
 As we shall see, one of the more important youth groups in Mlynov and Mervits during this time had its origins in a Socialist Zionist perspective.

 The Tarbut school system proved to be one of Zionism’s biggest successes in interwar Poland.